MPD officer on leave after domestic violence arrest - Lagniappe Mobile

 It’s unclear if Brazier has any kind of disciplinary history with MPD, but he was named as a defendant in a 2014 lawsuit that accused him and another officer of false imprisonment.

 According to the court filings, Brazier was one of two officers who arrested Preston Lee Messer on charges of loitering for drug activity and possession of a controlled substance in 2013.
-In the complaint, Messer claims he was arrested while speaking to a high school friend who was sitting in a car in the parking lot of an ABC store on Cottage Hill Road.
+In the complaint, Messer claims he was arrested while speaking to a high school friend who was sitting in a car in the parking lot of an ABC store on Cottage Hill Road in 2013.

 After shaking his friend’s hand, Messer said a police SUV pulled up.
 Brazier and another officer questioned the group and eventually found a pill bottle during a search of the friend’s car.
 The driver said that it belonged to his sister, but the police believed it had come from Messer.